andgineer/airflow/README.md

 We can use `docker-compose` key `--scale` but better add more machines with workers.

+## Email
+To send emails from Airflow you need to configure SMTP server in `airflow.cfg` file.

 ### Testing airflow tasks

 #### Create virtual environment